phone: +1 646-295-7009

 Koek’s work has been purchased by The National Archives of Holland, The Dutch Ministry of Foreign Affairs and The Royal Tropical Institute of Amsterdam.
 He has exhibited work at the Photoville Festival in NYC and Fotofestival Naarden in The Netherlands.

-He currently Lives in Brooklyn, New York.
+He currently works in Brooklyn, New York.